equinor/videx-3d/README.md

 ```
 If instead you want to run the data store and/or registry on the main thread, simply create and pass an instance directly to the provider.

-For more information see the API docs.
+For more information see the documentation section below.

 ## Documentation
 - [Getting Started](https://github.com/equinor/videx-3d/blob/main/documents/getting-started.md)